deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

 - See issue tracker: https://trello.com/b/oLoye0oC/grinnet

 ## Assignment
+- As a group: Updatings requirements in the living document
-- Pranav:
+- Pranav: 1 Use Cae
-- Shibam:
+- Shibam: 1 Use Case
-- Jeronimo:
+- Jeronimo: 1 Use Case
-- Deven:
+- Deven: 1 Use Case
-- Anthony:
+- Anthony: 1 Use Case